Vision-Software-LLC/Vision-UI/Documentation.md

 Text = Text of the Notification
 Icon = Icon of the Notification
-Duration = Max amount of time the Notification will be shown on the screen Theme = The theme of the Notificaion.
+Duration = Max amount of time the Notification will be shown on the screen

+ExecuteButton = { Only needed if you wish for your notification to have an extra button for executing a script
+	ButtonColor = Color of the notification execute button TextColor = Color of the notification execute buttons text Text = The text of the notification execute button XOffset = A custom XOffset for changing the X position of the notification execute button Callback = The function executed after the notification execute button is pressed }

+Theme = The theme of the Notificaion.

 Notification Themes: